LaurentPou/ViAGRA/README.md

 - This was coded in Matlab2022b, but should work with Matlab 2019a or more recent.
 Please contact the corresponding author in case of backward compatibility issues.

-Corresponding author for the current VIAGRA version and maintenace:L Laurent Pou (laurent.pou@jpl.nasa.gov) Credits for VIAGRA main code: Nicolas Guyennon, Ozgur Karatekin, Laurent Pou Credits for visualisation tools: M_Map - mapping toolbox (Author: rich@eos.ubc.ca), Version 1.4h  Nov 2014 A paper is in progress for future citation purposes.
+Corresponding author for the current VIAGRA version and maintenace: Laurent Pou (laurent.pou@jpl.nasa.gov)

+Credits for VIAGRA main code: Nicolas Guyennon, Ozgur Karatekin, Laurent Pou

+Credits for visualisation tools: M_Map - mapping toolbox (Author: rich@eos.ubc.ca), Version 1.4h  Nov 2014

+A paper is in progress for future citation purposes.